 1. Find An Experienced Photographer

 Find an experienced photographer.
-You want a photographer with experience working with special needs.
+You want a photographer with experience working with your family's unique special needs.
 Most photographers will not advertise this as a separate service so you might have to ask others in your support circle for photographers which they’ve had good experiences with or make a lot of phone calls to find an experienced photographer.

-What To ask: Photographers might have experience working with a child with one special need or another but that doesn't mean they'll understand your child's specific needs and struggles.
+Photographers might have experience working with a child with one special need or another but that doesn't mean they'll understand your child's specific needs and struggles.
 Make sure to ask photographers about their experience with non-verbal kids or kids that won't make eye-contact or that have sensory issues if those are issues that your child or children have.

 For years I photographed an event for the Down Syndrome Assoc. of Pittsburgh so I've taken a lot of photos of kids, teens, and adults with Down Syndrome.
 I've also photographed A Night To Remember events several times but photographing events are very different to photographing portraits.
 Many of the folks I've photographed at these events were not asked to pose but were captured in more natural candid photos.
 They were having a good time with their friends and were naturally relaxed.